lyket-dev/lyket/packages/react/README.md

   You may not want to show a counter if you are not getting enough feedback.
 Specify the number of votes/claps/likes you want to receive before showing the counter.

 - **component**:
-  To change the aspect of the default button you can either provide one of the ready-made **themes** that Lyket provides or a **custom component** in the component attribute.
+  To change the aspect of the default button you can either provide one of the ready-made **templates** that Lyket provides or a **custom component** in the component attribute.
 Let's go deeper on this crucial prop.

-#### Themes
+#### Templates

-A number of themes are provided to use Lyket out-of-the-box.
+A number of templates are provided to use Lyket out-of-the-box.
 You can see all the available options on [lyket.dev/demo](https://lyket.dev/demo)

-- **Simple**: thumb up LikeButton (default)
+- **Simple**: default LikeButton - supports themes
 - **Twitter**: Twitter style LikeButton
-- **Simple**: thumb UpdownButton (default)
+- **Simple**: default UpdownButton - supports themes
 - **Reddit**: Reddit style UpdownButton
-- **Simple**: ClapButton (default)
+- **Simple**: default ClapButton - supports themes
 - **Medium**: Medium style ClapButton

-Import themed components directly from the button.
-Here is an example of using themes.
+Import templates directly from the button.
+Here is an example of using templates.

 ```javascript
 import { ClapButton } from '@lyket/react';